dana-grund/neuraloperator/README_NO-ensembles.rst

 Project setup on the euler cluster at ETH
 -----------------------------------------

-At installation, create a virtual environment (venv) for Python:
+At installation, create a virtual environment (venv) for Python in your home:

 .. code::

+  cd ~
+  module load gcc/8.2.0 python/3.10.4
   python -m venv --system-site-packages venv-NO-ens

 In every new terminal, load the environment modules on euler and activate the python environment:

 .. code::

   module load gcc/8.2.0 python/3.10.4
-  source venv-NO-ens/bin/activate
+  source ~/venv-NO-ens/bin/activate

 Install ``neuraloperator``, check out this branch, and its dependencies within the venv in developer mode:

 .. code::

-  cd your_home_dir
+  cd your_working_dir
-  mkdir git
+  mkdir git/dana-grund/
-  cd git/
+  cd git/dana-grund/
   git clone https://github.com/dana-grund/neuraloperator
+  cd neuraloperator
   git checkout NO-ensembles
-  cd neuraloperator
   pip install -e .
   pip install -r requirements.txt

-Test the installation with the quickstart and tests from ``README.rst``.
+Test the installation with the quickstart from ``README.rst``.

 Working on the euler cluster at ETH